 Also, you have two options for renting: day-by-day; or monthly.
 The second is clearly cheaper if you happen to live or stay longer in the country.

-Alternatively, you can buy one and resell it later, which is the most trouble-some option yet the most profitable one.
-8 months ago
+Alternatively, you can buy one and resell it later, which is the most trouble-some option yet the most profitable one. about 1 year ago

 If you don't have experience I wouldn't recommend it.
 Especially on the most crowded zones like big cities and its surroundings.
 Also the motorbikes there are put to rent are often very old or might be damaged from previous tourists, so it is really a matter of how big your trouble will be.
 I got very close to having a major accident, I was just lucky I was on a not so busy road.

-And remember - no licence, no insurance coverage.
-8 months ago
+And remember - no licence, no insurance coverage. about 1 year ago